 - Assume responsibility for intervening

 It has been found that often, people believe that someone else will help in a situation where there are many people around.
 However, it is important to realize that others may also be thinking the same thing.
-If you’re unsure if you should do something, ask a friend what they think — it might be the case that they’ve been thinking the same thing.
+If you’re unsure if you should do something, ask a friend what they think — it might be the case that they’ve been thinking the same thing in the near future.

 - Have the bystander intervention skills to help

 There are a number of different techniques that someone can use to intervene in a risky situation, some are listed below.

 Please remember that your safety is of the utmost importance.
 When there is a situation that threatens physical harm to yourself or another student, ask someone for help or contact the police.

 - Direct: Step in and address the situation directly.
 For example, “That’s not cool.
 Please stop.” or “Hey, leave them alone.”
 This technique tends to work better when the person that you’re trying to stop is someone that knows and trusts you.
 It does not work well when drugs or alcohol are being used because someone’s ability to have a conversation with you about what is going on may be impaired, and they are more likely to become defensive.

 - Distract: Distract either person in the situation to intervene.
 For example, “Hey, aren’t you in my Spanish class?” or “Who wants to go get pizza?”
 This technique is especially useful when people under the influence of alcohol or drugs because they are easily distracted than those that are sober.